skazo4nick/OpenPineScript/lexer/lexer_rules.md

 - LBEG
 - LEND
 - EMPTY_LINE

-What's remaining:
 - BEGIN
 - END
 - PLEND

+What's remaining:
-- need to add support for directives!!!!
+- need to add support for directives, other than version!!!!

 No need to implement (Not being used in the parser grammar):